Skip to main content

 • Sabar centrality: Lead drums for all processions

-• Teraangateh-rahn-GAH hospitality: Extreme generosity displays
+• Teraanga hospitality: Extreme generosity displays

-• Urban concentration: 65% in Banjul/Kombo area
+• Urban concentration: Predominantly in Banjul/Kombo area

 • French influences: From Senegalese connections

-Fula Wedding Traditions (18% of Population)
+Fula Wedding Traditions

 Fula weddings showcase dramatic red-themed celebrations with distinctive shoulder-carrying processions, typically involving 200-300 guests and costing D50,000-D150,000 ($750-$2,250 USD).
 These celebrations emphasize pastoral heritage and musical traditions.